kmutya/kmutya.github.io/_posts/2019-03-30-Unconstrained_Optimization.md

 toc_icon: "cog"
 ---

 Nonlinear Optimization sits at the heart of modern Machine Learning.
 For a practioner, due to the profusion of well built packages, NLP has reduced to playing with hyperparameters.
-This post talks illustrates the 'Hello World' of nonlinear optimization theory: Unconstrained Optimization.
+This post briefly illustrates the 'Hello World' of nonlinear optimization theory: Unconstrained Optimization.
 We look at some basic theory followed by python implementations and loss surface visualizations.

 # Motivation